 Don’t get me wrong.
 I don’t think it’s bad to provide content others will like.
 I don’t think it’s useless or boring to write what’s been already written.
 As soon as you add your own experiences and your own point of view – it gets completely different value!
 Which is totally amazing.

-Getting back to your WHY
+IDEA #3: Get back to your WHY

 But here’s what bothers me – is THIS really why you started?
 Are these the topics and writing style that made you want to write more?
 Is this REALLY what you actually want to create?
 I feel like we all are copy-pasted these days.
 And the issue of minimalism is what takes me back to my basics.